jwdtranslations/lgqm/static/content/chapters/volume-1/chapter-35.md

 "This shrine should have been easy, and would only cost at most five thousand taels of silver.
 But Yang Gonggong wants to build it at a "grand scale" and mobilise all the merchants and citizens of Guangzhou.
 I'm afraid the cost of such a shrine will be at least 70,000 or 80,000 taels."
 Gao Ju's face twitched slightly, and he was obviously very distressed at this sum.

-Xiao Zishan’s knowledge of the shrines of Wei Zhongxian came entirely from reading the "Five Tombstones Inscriptions" back in high school.[^277] He had no idea whether Guangzhou had built such a shrine for Wei Zhongxian, and he was not interested in old-world history.
+Xiao Zishan’s knowledge of the shrines of Wei Zhongxian came entirely from reading the "Five Tombstones Inscriptions" back in high school.
+He had no idea whether Guangzhou had built such a shrine for Wei Zhongxian, and he was not interested in old-world history.
 However, this matter would still need to be reported to the Executive Committee as soon as possible, so that Yu Eshui could make a judgement and see if there was any value in helping out.

 \[TN\]